Hibby/packetradio-guide/docs/config/linux.md

 GB7HIB currently runs the following below config.
 Each port has been given an internal reference, I like to detail what connection they are providing.
 Other people map them out by number or other methods, but I find having a pretty consistent set of references to the radio/interface I'm using keeps my brain in check.

-The callsign&SSID is, in this case, the physical address for the port, akin to a MAC address on ethernet.
+The callsign&SSID is, in this case, the physical address for the port, akin to a MAC address on Ethernet.
 It shows under `ifconfig` as a mac address for the link.

 Speed is the speed of the serial port on the interface.
 In the case of the NinoTNC, this is 57600.

 Paclen is the packet length - for V/UHF links, 255 bytes is a nice length.
 For HF, 60-80 is more common.
 It means for shorter packets that aren't as likely to be impacted by changes in propagation.

 Window is the number of packets that can be sent in one burst.
 The more reliable the link,the higher the number.
-This is limited by the version of ax25 you're running - 2.0 has a lower window than 2.0.
+This is limited by the version of ax25 you're running - 2.0 has a lower window than 2.2.
 If you're running Linux, at the moment you're on ax25 2.0.

 ```
 hibby@raspberrypi:~ $ cat /etc/ax25/axports